Nooneokf/temp-mail/public/blog/review-us-on-g2.md

 ---
 title: "We’re Giving Away $10 Gift Cards to Say Thank You!
 Your Review Matters."
 description: "We're live on G2!
-To celebrate and thank our amazing community, we're giving a $10 gift card to everyone who leaves an honest review of FreeCustom.Email.
+To celebrate and thank our amazing community, we're giving a $10 gift card to everyone who leaves an honest review of tempmail.encorebot.me.
 Help others discover a better temp mail experience."
 date: 2025-07-19
 updated: 2025-06-10
 author: